kaiorosa1/100-days-of-code/log-r3.md

 ### Day 7: August 21, 2019

 **Today's Progress**:  I started the project in C++.
-I;m still learning the sysntax and I hope to start getting more confortable soon.
+I'm still learning the sysntax and I hope to start getting more confortable soon.
 I want to be coding in a C++ way if this makes sense.
 I created the classes and started refamiliarizing with that project.

 **Thoughts**: Know it's official that I have a lot to do and I have to learn how to properly use my time.
 I don't know but today is a perfect example of how I don't see where my time going.